Here's how to pack for 2 weeks of travel using only a carry on

 What was in my 2 week carry-on bag:

-I packed 1 pair distressed jeans, one pair dark-wash high waisted, one pair black denim and the last pair my comfy jeans.
+4 pairs of jeans—1 pair distressed jeans, 1 pair dark-wash high waisted, 1 pair black denim and the last pair my comfy jeans

 - 1 long pant jump-suit

 - 2 short sleeve shirts

 - 1 bikini

 - 1 pair of tights

 3 pairs of shoes—Athletic sneakers for hiking; Black, heeled booties for going out; Gladiator sandals for the beach; White Adidas sneakers

 - Socks, underwear, bras for one week